quist00/carpentries.org/pages/community.md

 ### Community events
 There are many opportunities to join community meetings, subcommittees and debriefing sessions.
-Find links to them on this <a href="http://pad.carpentries.org/pad-of-pads">Etherpad</a>, and subscribe to the calendar below to watch all that is going on throughout our community.
+Find links to them on this <a href="http://pad.carpentries.org/pad-of-pads">Etherpad</a>, and subscribe to the Google calendar below or use [this ics feed](https://calendar.google.com/calendar/ical/oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com/public/basic.ics) to watch all that is going on throughout our community.

 <div id='calendar' markdown="0"></div>